Norma Rose Point K–8 School

 One goal is to incorporate green features into the building as a tool for students to learn about sustainability.
 The project includes passive design strategies such as:

-- energy modelling to ensure cost-effective and high-performance building systems; and
+- energy modelling to ensure cost-effective and high-performance building systems

-Norma Rose Point K-8 School will target LEED™ Gold Certification.
+Norma Rose Point K-8 School has achieved LEED® Silver certification.

 View the video that was created for the school in collaboration with Digital Cyclops and Fielding Nair International.